Skip to content

 As a guide, in 2024, we awarded 38 grants.
 Of those, two were for $2,500; ten were for $5,000; three were for $10,000; three were for $15,000; five were for $20,000; and 15 were for $25,000.

-While The Campbell Foundation has primarily funded work on the environment in the Chesapeake Bay region and in California, we also are deeply interested in supporting nonprofit organizations that engage with and serve diverse populations and constituencies, and seek to dismantle systems that constrain the choices and opportunities of individuals.
+While The Campbell Foundation has primarily funded work on the environment in the Chesapeake Bay region and in California, we also are deeply interested in supporting nonprofit organizations that engage with and serve diverse populations and constituencies, and that seek to dismantle systems that constrain the choices and opportunities of individuals.
 We have a particular interest in organizations that are helping to promote racial equity.

 Please note that while we are open to accepting proposals for any geographic area, we have areas of special interest, including the following: